Welcome to the web site of the Beam Plasma & Inertial Fusion (BP&IF) section of the Plasma Physics Division of the European Physical Society (EPS).

 The section provides a forum for physicists working on plasma physics with high power beams.
 The focus is on beam plasma interaction, properties of dense plasmas and high-temperature hydrodynamic phenomena as well as applications to inertial fusion energy, to high-intensity sources of X-rays and nuclear radiation, to plasma-based particle accelerators, and related topics.

 The section is currently organizing elections to renew its Board.
+For more information on the candidates and on the voting procedure, go to the page “Board” here.

 The BPIF PPCF/EPS/IUPAP Student Poster Prize was awarded at the end of the 2017 EPS DPP conference to Aaron Alejo (QUB) for a poster entitled “Stabilisation of radiation pressure driven ion acceleration from ultra-thin targets, studied by fast neutron spectroscopy”.